How To Give Your Bathroom Tiles a Makeover

-Not all stickers are suitable for using in bathrooms, so look for ones which are marked as suitable for rooms with high humidity.
-If you are trying to cover up tiles which are heavily patterned or brightly coloured with stickers this can prove tricky, but if you shop for stickers which are more darkly coloured or which have a stronger, more modern pattern, you should be able to cover up the old tiles.
+Not all stickers are suitable for use in bathrooms, so look for ones that are marked as suitable for rooms with high humidity.
+If you are trying to cover up tiles that are heavily patterned or brightly coloured with stickers, this can prove tricky.
+However, if you shop for stickers that are darkly coloured or which have a stronger, more modern pattern, you should be able to cover up the old tiles.

 Stickers and transfers are also great for injecting a bit of personality into a bland, boring bathroom which has plain white wall to ceiling tiles.
 There are dozens of internet sites selling stickers and showing you how to use them, so browse around for inspiration.

 The boards are just trimmed to size then glued on top of the existing tiles so a competent joiner or carpenter should be able to completely transform your bathroom in just a couple of hours.
-Wall boards are more expensive than paint or transfers, but still a lot cheaper than replacing all of your tiles.
+Wall panels are more expensive than paint or transfers, but still a lot cheaper than replacing all of your tiles.